 These images allow several additional image quality parameters to be calculated, including Noise Power (Wiener) Spectrum (NPS(f)) and Noise Equivalent Quanta (NEQ(f)), well-known in medical imaging systems, and described in an excellent review paper by Ian Cunningham and Rodney Shaw [16], and also in the obscure but valuable ICRU Report 54 [17].
 (ICRU is the International Commission on Radiation Units & Measurements.)
 These measurements are little-known outside of medical imaging, in part because they have been difficult to measure.

-One caution is in order: the Noise Image method should only be used with minimally processed images: results are invalid for bilateral-filtered images and have limited value for images that have been sharpened or noise-reduced.
+One caution is in order: the Noise Image method is invalid for bilateral-filtered images and has limited value for images that have been noise-reduced.

 Noise Power Spectrum (NPS)